 - The posted material is affixed where designated by the appropriate building coordinator or Assistant Vice President for University Services.

 Applicants for use of the Public Forum are responsible for removal of personal effects and literature and restoration of the physical environment of the premises at the conclusion of the activity.

 Public Address and Sound Amplification SystemsUse of sound amplification systems or devices (artificial, electronic, instrumental, or otherwise) of any type is strictly prohibited on University property except where authorized by appropriate administrative authorities for University-sponsored events only.

 Rental of FacilitiesIndividuals or groups may apply to rent University facilities, subject to availability and University policy, for events and activities with special or substantial facility, equipment, and security needs.
 Rental cost is based upon established facility use guidelines and requests for use are considered on a case by case basis.
 Contact the Office of Public Relations and University Events at (337)-475-5635 for information regarding facility rental.

 SecurityThe Chief of University Police is the exclusive provider of security for events and activities occurring on University property and is the sole authority for determining need and quantity of officers required for an event.
 Contact the Chief of University Police at (337)-475-5708 for general information regarding rates and terms for event security.

 Unauthorized MeetingsIndividuals or groups not affiliated with the University who, whether as active participants or as spectators, participate in an unauthorized activity, create a disturbance, cause destruction of University or the personal property of others, or bring discredit to the University, shall be subject to removal, arrest, prosecution, and restitution and may face University disciplinary proceedings, if applicable.

 Application for Use of Public Forum

-Contact the Dean of Student Services' Office to obtain a copy of this application.
+Contact the Assistant Vice President for University Services Office to obtain a copy of this application.

 Campus Box 92535